-The Company's President and Chief Executive Officer is the only officer who currently has an employment agreement with the Corporation with a change of control provision.
+As at March 31, 2018, the Company's President and Chief Executive Officer is the only officer who currently has an employment agreement with the Corporation with a change of control provision.
 The agreement, dated August 1, 2010, provides that in the event that the employment is terminated by the Corporation other than for cause, or within 90 days of a change of control of the Corporation, then the officer is entitled to (i) a lump sum payment equal to the greater of 24 months' salary or six months' salary for each year or partial year of service, (ii) all outstanding and accrued regular and vacation pay and expenses and (iii) the immediate vesting of his options which shall continue to be available for exercise for a period of two years following the date of termination.
-The current salary level for this individual pursuant to the employment agreement is \$225,000 per annum.
+As at March 31, 2018, current salary level for this individual pursuant to the employment agreement is \$225,000 per annum.

-The Company has an employment agreement with its Vice-President of Exploration and Chief Geologist dated January 1, 2014.
-The current salary level for the individual pursuant to the employment agreement is \$150,000 annually.
+The Company has renewed the consulting agreement with its Vice-President Exploration and Chief Geologist dated July 1, 2018 and the individual was also promoted to company Vice President.
+The current salary level for the individual pursuant to the employment agreement is \$180,000 annually.